Jerusalem ~ God's Chosen City

 3. Christ will reign in Jerusalem over all the earth during the Millennial Reign.
 Will you be among those who reign with Him?

 4. There will be a New Jerusalem created by God which will be His new eternal dwelling place on the new earth.
-For those who are followers of Christ, they will dwell and live with Him in this new city forever as well.
-Are you saved, and will you be in the New Jerusalem in heaven?
+Those who are followers of Christ will have the privilege of living in or visiting this new city forever.
+Are you saved, and will you be in heaven where the New Jerusalem will be?